Schoolhouse Rock!: Home video

-In 1995, ABC Video and Image Entertainment released two volumes of Schoolhouse Rock! on LaserDisc, Schoolhouse Rock!
-Volume 1: Multiplication Rock and Grammar Rock (ID3245CC), and Schoolhouse Rock!
-Volume 2: America Rock and Science Rock (ID3383CC).
-For both volumes, the first side was in the CLV Extended Play format and the second was in the frame-accessible CAV format, and both contained CX-encoded analog and digital audio soundtracks.
-The "Grammar Rock" volume included the 1993 shorts "Busy Prepositions" and "The Tale of Mr. Morton."

 In 1994, ABC/King Features sold exclusive licensing rights for apparel to Coastal Concepts, Inc. of Vista California, the first company to produce Schoolhouse Rock! apparel.
 Tom Yohe worked with contemporary artist Skya Nelson to create over 50 new designs and update the Schoolhouse Rock! image for a new market, which sold $1.1 million in its first year and exploded selling over $12 million the next year.
 A variety of bands working with Rhino Records were furnished with newly minted Schoolhouse Rock!
 T-shirts for the music videos youth market.
 The licensing rights were expanded to include other manufacturers in 1996.

-In 1995, ABC teamed with Paramount Home Video and re-released four segments of Schoolhouse Rock! on VHS with alternative covers and opening.
+On August 8, 1995, Paramount Home Video re-released four segments of Schoolhouse Rock! on VHS with alternative covers and a revamped opening.
+That same year, ABC Video and Image Entertainment released two volumes of Schoolhouse Rock! on LaserDisc, Schoolhouse Rock!
+Volume 1: Multiplication Rock and Grammar Rock (ID3245CC), and Schoolhouse Rock!
+Volume 2: America Rock and Science Rock (ID3383CC).
+For both volumes, the first side was in the CLV Extended Play format and the second was in the frame-accessible CAV format, and both contained CX-encoded analog and digital audio soundtracks.
+The "Grammar Rock" volume included the 1993 shorts "Busy Prepositions" and "The Tale of Mr. Morton".
+The VHS Grammar Rock release was listed on Billboard's top video sales for the week ending December 16, 1995.

 In 1997–1998, for the show's 25th anniversary, Walt Disney Home Video, which became a sister company to ABC after their purchase in 1996, released five segments on VHS, along with "Money Rock" being released in 1998.
 The other four releases in the 25th anniversary collection each ended with a Schoolhouse Rock!
 Rocks music video.